Jaseci-Labs/jaseci-webkit/readme.md

 ```

 - `component` is used to determine which html element to generate.
-- `slots` are array of components to be rendered as a child of `component`, each slot has a name to determine where it will be rendered
+- `sections` are array of components to be rendered as a child of `component`, each slot has a name to determine where it will be rendered
 - `props` are attributes that will be attached to the generated element

 The generated navbar might look like this: